gopherslab/conduit-connector-zendesk/README.md

 # Limitations
 - `bufferSize` is set to 100, as bulk import moves 100 tickets max in one request
 - Ticket import can be authorized only by `admins`
+- Import for zendesk is scoped with tickets only

 # References